4dealp21/web-tech-site/README.md

 # web-tech-site
-A1 of Web Technologies (Photographer Portfolio).
+A1 of Web Technologies (Music Artist Portfolio Website).